Particular/docs.particular.net/transports/azure-service-bus/legacy/migration.md

 ## Nerdy section - how it works at the high level

-High-level description of how migration operates.
-Similar to transports/rabbitmq/delayed-delivery.md#how-it-works
+TODO: High-level description of how migration operates.
+Similar to transports/rabbitmq/delayed-delivery.md#how-it-works High-level diagrams/sketches are available here: https://github.com/Particular/DotNetCoreLaunch/issues/246#issuecomment-431295085